amaxwell20/covid19/README.md

 #### Conclusions
 The differing responses to the novel Coronavirus in the US have inhibited our country from quelling the virus.
 While certain states attempted to crush the virus through stay-at-home orders and strict reopening strategies, others likely opened too early and are now facing the consequences.
 The same scarcity of ICU beds and ventilators that plagued New York in the spring is now afflicting parts of Arizona, Florida, and California.

 The media has made understanding this virus nearly impossible for the average American.
-Politicizing this virus has cost our country precious lives and exacerbated the current economic strife.
+Politicizing this virus has cost our country precious lives and exacerbated the current economic downturn.
 Social distancing and wearing masks are not political subjects.
 They are simple measures that everyone can and should take to save lives and return our communites to normalcy.
 We hope this site has armed you with the facts you need to adjust your lives and the lives of those around you.
 Simply put, beating this virus requires collective agreement in our communities, our states, and across the nation.

-#### Data and Methods
+#### Data and methods
 While this data is updated frequently, there is significant lag time associated with COVID-19 reporting.
 A county that appears calm today may see spikes in the coming weeks if proper social distancing is not adhered to ([CDC - Social Distancing](https://www.cdc.gov/coronavirus/2019-ncov/prevent-getting-sick/social-distancing.html)).

 Covid data was sourced from USA Facts daily ([USA Facts Data](https://usafacts.org/visualizations/coronavirus-covid-19-spread-map/)), compiled using python, and presented in Tableau.
 Per capita cases and deaths were used to compare the pandemic's impact on each county.
 Population estimates were collected from the 2018 American Community Survey ([ACS Data](https://www.census.gov/programs-surveys/acs)).

+#### About the author
+Andrew Maxwell is a 2020 graduate from UNC with a B.S. in public health from Gillings.
+Andrew currently works as a research assistant for Cecil G. Sheps Center for Health Services Research.
+In October 2020, he will start work as an associate at Boston Consulting Group (BCG).
+All the work here is his own and does not reflect the opinions of any associated organizations.